Valletta and its monuments

 By 1580, the construction of seven auberges (the seats of knights of individual provinces of the Order) was completed, five of them have survived to this day.
 The distinctive Auberge de Castille (for the Spanish language knights) was significantly rebuilt in the Baroque style in the 18th century.
 The Grandmaster’s Palace was created between 1571 and 1574.

+However, Valletta of the Knights of Malta is not only churches and palaces.
 In order to meet the obligation of the Order to serve the sick, Grand Master Jean de la Cassière ordered to built the Holy Infirmary (Sacra Infermeria) in Valletta.
 It was opened in 1575.
 Innovative solutions and treatments were used, for example food was served on silver (antibacterial) plates.
 The main hall could accommodate up to 600 patients and is still one of the largest in Europe, although the hospital rebuilt after war damage no longer fulfills its original function.

 This list of monuments is definitely longer, especially since Valletta is filled with beautiful churches, museums and palaces.
 You can say that there is something for everyone 🙂 .